csirmaz-lit/Primus-Vittason/book.md

 “Humans may be unique in the fact that they are aware of their own death.
 Is the fact that I know I am going to die necessary to achieve the Experience?

-“Let’s clarify,” Primus continued, “that nyyo one actually knows that they are going to die.
+“Let’s clarify,” Primus continued, “that no one actually knows that they are going to die.
 We merely assume, based on our similarity to other people, that we are also going to die, and with largely the same consequences.
 If one either rejects this assumption of similarity (I am superman - everyone else dies but this does not apply to me), or rejects that the outside world actually exists (people appear to have died, but this may not be real or true) then one can also assume that they will not die.

 “Of course, if one assumes that one will continue to exist infinitely (and without aging and ailments), it is easier to sidestep the problems posed by the Experience as even if one is limited in space (as the body is not infinite, and so one only has a narrow perspective of the world), one has all the time to compensate for this limitation.
 (Here we presuppose traditional space and time.)
 In other words, even if one experiences Entrapment, it can be seen much less of a problem; even if one is unique, it is much less frightening.

 “In this sense, being aware of death certainly makes dealing with the Experience more urgent.

 “Still, even without awareness of death, many aspects of the Experience continue to hold true.
-One is still limited to one’s body, so Entrapment is there; one is still different from everything else, so so is the Primeval Difference, and one can still see onself as unique.
+One is still limited to one’s body, so Entrapment is there; one is still different from everything else, so so is the Primeval Difference, and one can still see oneself as unique.
 And it is likely still true that one’s body, and together with it, one oneself can be destroyed with relative ease.

 “Overall, an entity that has the expectation to exist indefinitely may find it less important to consider different facets of the Experience, but it is still affected by them.
 Death is therefore not required for the Experience.”